SOAR Remote Observer's Guide

 MacOS: Mac users can use the Cisco-compatible VPN native client that comes by default with Mac OSX.

-Windows 7 64 bit and Windows 10 64 bit: we recommend the VPN client from ShrewSoft.
+Windows 64 bit users: we recommend the VPN client from ShrewSoft.
 This client allows for configuration of the group parameters, which is required to connect to the SOAR VPN.
 Details on how to configure the ShrewSoft VPN client can be found at this link.
 (Cisco AnyConnect is not recommended and generally will not work correctly.)

 Once you have a working VPN for your system, you can connect using the SOAR VPN, with the credentials that will be provided by your Support Scientist (see below).
 Always use the actual IP number to set up the VPN.